Repair or Replace

 Set up a new laptop and recycle the old one responsibly

 For many customers, the most important job is not fixing the old laptop.
 It is making sure photos, documents, schoolwork, email and passwords are safe before any major change.
 See also the data recovery guide if you are worried about files on the old device.
+Our repair or replace advice guide explains the decision framework in more detail.

 What Not to Do